Forest cobra: Behavior

 The forest cobra is an agile, diurnal species that climbs well and is one of the most aquatic of the true cobras of the genus Naja.
 It is terrestrial, but it is a fast, graceful climber, known to ascend trees to a height of 10 m or more.
 It is quick moving and alert.
 It swims well and readily takes to the water; in some areas its main diet is fish and could be regarded as semi-aquatic.
 Although it is active mostly during the day (diurnal) in uninhabited areas, it can also be active by night (nocturnal) where it goes into urban areas.
 When not active, it takes cover in holes, brush piles, hollow logs, among root clusters or in rock crevices, or in abandoned termite mounds at forest fringe or clearings.
 In certain areas, it hides along river banks, in overhanging root systems or bird holes, and in urban areas will hide in junk piles or unused buildings.
 When agitated, it rears up to a considerable height and spreads a long, narrow hood.
 It can strike quickly, to quite a long distance, and if molested and cornered, it will rush forward and make a determined effort to bite.
 It is an alert and agile species of cobra.
 Some authorities believe it is one of the most dangerous African snakes to be kept as many captive forest cobras are described to be particularly aggressive when handled.
 This species is not able to "spit" its venom.

 Diet

-Forest cobras will feed on a wide variety of prey, including amphibians, fish, other snakes, monitor lizards and other lizards, bird eggs, rodents, and other small mammals.
+Forest cobras will feed on a wide variety of prey, including amphibians, anuran tadpoles, fish, other snakes, monitor lizards and other lizards, birds and bird eggs, rodents, and other small mammals.
 It has been recorded as taking mudskippers, and in west Africa, one specimen had eaten an African giant shrew, an insectivore with a smell so noxious, most other snakes would not touch it.